 Whether you have a legal department in house, or work for a private company where you would like to ensure that your company accounts are kept confidential, secure printing is an essential way to maintain data security.
+Industries with a legal requirement to maintain data security need to start seeing print security as an essential part of their strategy.

-The finance industry tends to understand the importance of print security, but 50% of businesses surveyed have still suffered a breach of security due to poor print processes.
-16% have actually had more than one occurrence, leaving just over a third who haven’t had any issues.
+- 16% have had more than one occurrence, leaving just over a third who haven’t had any issues.

 The finance sector is one of the leaders in implementing release printing and proper print security processes, with 56% already implementing some systems to decrease the threat of security breaches through printing.

-Unfortunately the public sector is one that suffers the most print-related security breaches, but the least likely to implement systems to prevent it in future.
+Unfortunately, the public sector is one that suffers the most print-related security breaches, but the least likely to implement systems to prevent it in future.

-Despite these figures, none of the public sector respondents surveyed had actually implemented systems such as release printing to decrease their risk and only 26% are investigating it as an option.
+Despite these figures, none of the public sector respondents surveyed had implemented systems such as release printing to decrease their risk and only 26% are investigating it as an option.

 The professional services industry tends to have a good understanding of the need to implement secure print processes to ensure that they do not expose their clients’ data to third parties.